TomerGibor/Final-Project-OCR/README.md

 # Final Project - Optical Character Recognition

-This is the repository for my final project in computer science for the Ministry of Education.
+This is the repository of my final project in computer science for the Ministry of Education.

 ### Objective